catalyst-cooperative/pudl/docs/dev/pudl_id_mapping.rst

 mentioned above, plants with the same EIA ID should also have the same PUDL ID.
 The cell formula that assigns PUDL IDs does not account for this, but there is a column, ``find_plant_id_eia_matches``, in the ``pudl_id_mapping`` spreadsheet that will look for past instances of the same ``plant_id_eia``.
-Drag this formula down so that it checks all the new records.
+If you haven't already, drag this formula down so that it checks all the new records.
 If it finds a match, update the newer record to have the same PUDL ID.

 .. note::
     To save time, we’re only linking plants with a capacity of 5 MW or higher.
 Because